"But what does the plague mean? It's life, that's all.”

 "Then why are you sweating?"

 The secretary of defense started.
 She had not realized that she was.
-She touched herself.
-She was warm, jjust under the surface.
+She touched herself; there was a warmth there, just under the surface.